thomaznathanael/listen-youtube-playlist-with-python/README.md

 ## Usage

-And you just need to replace the playlist url and open.
+You just need to replace the playlist url and open.

 ```python